Served: 9 years

 We have found no record of the proceedings since; however, he was an inmate in the Lima State Hospital for the Criminally Insane as late as 1930 and we assume he was therefore found not guilty by reason of insanity and committed indefinitely to the institution.

-Mrs. Petersen joined her husband 20 years and 1 day after his death, during May 1928, as a result of a fatal auto accident.
+Mrs. Petersen was killed in an auto accident and joined her husband 20 years and 1 day after his death on May 24, 1928.

-Note: Since his immigration (1891) his and his children’s documents bear his name as Charles, Carl, Peterson, and Petersen.
+Note: Since his immigration, his and his children’s documents bear his name as Charles, Carl, Peterson, and Petersen.